 In 2003, realising the increasingly global nature of big scientific challenges and the need for international cooperation in research, EMBL introduced the Associate Membership Scheme, making it possible for non-European countries to access all EMBL programmes and services.
 Associate member states have a reduced membership contribution to the budget of the laboratory and participate in EMBL Council meetings as observers with no voting rights.
 The first country to become an associate member was Australia in 2008, followed by Argentina in 2014.

-In addition, in 2014 Slovakia, Hungary and Poland have become affiliated with EMBL as prospect member states, followed by Lithuania in 2015.
-A prospect member state commits to accede to EMBL after three years and is able to access the laboratory’s services and programmes, and attend Council meetings as an observer.
-Hungary became a full member in 2017.
+When entering into a prospect membership with EMBL a state commits to accede to EMBL after three years and is able to access the laboratory's services and programmes, as well as attend Council meetings as an observer.
+Currently EMBL has one prospect membership arrangement with Lithuania, which has been a prospect member since 2015.

-Therefore, today EMBL is supported by 23 member states, two associate member states and three prospect member states.
+Therefore, today EMBL is supported by 26 member states, two associate member states and one prospect member state.

 EMBL also has close relations with the European Commission (EC), and the EC has an observer status in the EMBL Council.
 The first agreement on collaboration was signed in 1995 and was renewed with a Memorandum of Understanding in 2011.
 The Memorandum outlines key areas of cooperation contributing to the completion of the European Research Area.